Bassman2/BlackDuckWebApi/DocFx/index.md

 _layout: landing
 ---

-## JenkinsWebApi
+## BlackDuckWebApi

-JenkinsWebApi is a .NET API for the Jenkins web service.
+BlackDuckWebApi is a .NET API for the BlackDuck web service.

 ### Getting Started

-To get started, add the JenkinsWebApi package to your project.
+To get started, add the BlackDuckWebApi package to your project.